 Requests for Changes, Deletions, or New Course and Laboratory Fees

-Approval of course and laboratory fees indicates that a course has been approved to collect fees and does not guarantee that a fee will automatically be collected.
+Board of Regents approval of course and laboratory fees indicates that a course has been approved to collect fees up to a certain amount and does not guarantee that a fee will automatically be collected.
 It is the department's responsibility to indicate each semester when approved fees are to be collected on the Office of the University Registrar Schedule of Classes worksheet.
 Requests do not need to be submitted for already approved course and laboratory fees, unless a change or deletion is being requested.

 Additional information and materials are available as resources in this process.

 Approval Process Overview and Timeline

 Only those course and laboratory fees that are published in the online Schedule of Classes may be collected.
 Newly approved course and laboratory fees that are to be collected for the first time in the subsequent fall must be published in the fall Schedule of Classes.
 Departments should work directly with the Office of the University Registrar on having fees appear in the fall Schedule of Classes while they are under review.

 Professional fees are distinct and separate from course and laboratory fees which are associated to a course number.
 Please contact Academic Affairs regarding the approval process of professional fees.

 Timeline and Approval Process

 In early fall, the Academic Deans are asked to request from their departments changes, deletions or new course and laboratory fees that are to be effective beginning with the fall term of the following academic year.
 The requests are submitted to the college deans offices through NUgrant.

 Deans submit the requests made by their departments to Academic Affairs via NUgrant.
 Course and Laboratory Fees Request Forms submitted after this date will not be processed until the next annual review period.